parduino/Femora/docs/technical/elements.rst

       # Create an element using the registry
       my_element = ElementRegistry.create_element(...)

-2. **Through MeshMaker** (Recommended): Access via the MeshMaker class's .element property
+2. **Through FEMORA** (Recommended): Access via the FEMORA class's .element property

    .. code-block:: python

       import femora as fm

-      # Create a MeshMaker instance
+      # Create a FEMORA instance

       # Access the ElementRegistry through the .element property
       element_types = fm.element.get_element_types()
       my_element = fm.element.create_element(...)

-The second approach is recommended as it provides a unified interface to all of MeshMaker's components and ensures proper initialization of all dependencies.
+The second approach is recommended as it provides a unified interface to all of FEMORA's components and ensures proper initialization of all dependencies.

 How ElementRegistry Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~